 We are a group of data specialists, developers, visualisers, analysts, data impact specialists and communicators at the UK Data Service who want to offer a multi-disciplinary data and technology focal point for the integration of the best emergent digital innovation.

-We wish to start by building data usage capability so that users can access our datasets in more flexible ways (ways they need) to stimulate innovative research, analysis and policy development.
+We wish to start by building data usage capability so that users can access our (open) datasets in more flexible ways (ways they need) to stimulate innovative research, analysis and policy development.
 The lab will be relentlessly agile, bringing together open people, open data and open technology to rapidly and iteratively enhance our digital capacity.

 Through the development of the lab the UK Data Service will be able to innovate and enhance its impact through working more closely with tech entrepreneurs and innovators developing inspiring digital solutions to social challenges with new and existing data users in a range of sectors, wherever they are found.